CraigChaus/Sketchy-Mine-/docs/system.md

 #### Component diagram consists of 5 components connected to each other illustrating the operation of the system.

 - The Client Web Browser component that requires the
-- Game Server component to provide a running game, inside the Game server component are two subclasses:
+- Game Server component to provide a running game, inside the Game server component are four subclasses:

   1.Socket.IO component, which provides our Client Web Browser component realtime web application ( communication between webclient and servers).

-  2.Database controller component.Data from the Socket.io component is streamed to the Database controller component, which in turn is connected to the database,
+  2.Database controller component, Data from the Socket.io component is streamed to the Database controller component, which in turn is connected to the database.

+  3.Socket Handler, the socket handler defines the functionality of the sockets and is the layer that processes the incoming message events.

+  4.Authentication, is for authenticating the user info using JWT with 2 seperates middleware which one of them checks if the user is a moderator or not.

 - the Database component provides access to write new data about the course of the game, players, and so on, and also provides the Database Controller with access to read previously saved data.
 ## Diagrams
 ### Package Diagram
 ![PackageDiagram](./resources/diagrams/Package%20Diagram.png)

 The game logic are the rules, and the evaluation of every turn inside the game.
 After playing round after round the shards that the players collect are calculated into emeralds which then is added to the players account.
-SocketIO is the library that connects everything.
+SocketIO is the socket library that connects users to the web server.

+There are Spectators, Drawers, Guessers and Moderators as for different types of users which all of them use sockets.

+The Database component, uses the controllers to forward the data to database.

 ### Application Layer Diagram
 ![Application Layer Diagram](./resources/diagrams/Application%20Layer%20Diagram.png)

 Game Server, Game Logic and GUI are in the game specific layer.
 The first layer is about the logic of the game the animation of the game and basically the storing of the game entirely.
 Network, Graphics and GUI are in the Middleware layer.
 Network focuses on the communication between the game and the server.
-Graphics are a collection of subsystem all related to visualizing the game in our case "The Canvas", "Tool box" and "Chat box".
+Graphics are a collection of subsystem all related to visualizing the game in our case the canvas progress bar chat component gui etc..

 After encapsulating everything and having input from the last layer which is System Software the end product is our game Sketchy Mine.
 ## Technical design
 The following section describes the technologies and development tools we have used throughout the development process of our game.